Early Life and Education:

 Georges Cuvier was actually a very vocal opponent to the Theory of Evolution.
 In his 1797 published work entitled Elementary Survey of the Natural History of Animals, Cuvier hypothesized that since all of the different animals he had studied have such specialized and different anatomy, they must not have changed at all since the creation of the Earth.

 Most zoologists of the time period thought an animal's structure was what determined where they lived and how they behaved.
 Cuvier proposed the opposite.
-He believed that the structure and function of organs in animals was determined by how they interacted with the environments.
-His "Correlation of Parts" theory emphasized that all organs worked together within the body and how they worked was directly a result of their environment.
+He believed that the structure and function of organs in animals was determined by how they interacted with the environment.
+His "Correlation of Parts" hypothesis emphasized that all organs worked together within the body and how they worked was directly a result of their environment.

 Cuvier also studied many fossils.
 In fact, legend has it that he would be able to reconstruct a diagram of an animal based off of a single bone that had been found.
 His extensive studies led him to be one of the first scientists to create a classification system for animals.
 Georges realized there was no possible way that all animals could be fit into a linear system from most simple in structure all the way up to humans.